tokamak-network/tokamak-thanos/op-batcher/readme.md

 When a Tx fails, an asynchronous receipts handler is triggered.
 The channel from whence the Tx's frames came has its `frameCursor` rewound, so that all the frames can be resubmitted in order.

 ### Channel Times Out
-When at Tx is confirmed, an asynchronous receipts handler is triggered.
+When a Tx is confirmed, an asynchronous receipts handler is triggered.
 We only update the batcher's state if the channel timed out on chain.
 In that case, the `blockCursor` is rewound to the first block added to that channel, and the channel queue is cleared out.
 This allows the batcher to start fresh building a new channel starting from the same block -- it does not need to refetch blocks from the sequencer.

 ## Design Principles and Optimization Targets
 At the current time, the batcher should be optimized for correctness, simplicity and robustness.
 It is considered preferable to prioritize these properties, even at the expense of other potentially desirable properties such as frugality.
 For example, it is preferable to have the batcher resubmit some data from time to time ("wasting" money on data availability costs) instead of avoiding that by e.g. adding some persistent state to the batcher.